Image: original photo cdnmg.co.za/graphic @tibettruth

 “The No. 792 Uranium Mine (Gansu, Kham in Eastern Tibet) is one of the highest yielding uranium mines in China.
 Just a couple of days ago, under the cover of night, while the local Tibetans were all asleep, the mine as usual dumped untreated irradiated water straight into the Bailong River, a tributary of the Yangtze.
 At present, in our region, there are an unusually high number of miscarriages and birth defects, with many children born blind or malformed.
 But the mine authorities have military backgrounds; our local Party secretary and mine director once said to me, “Get on the wrong side of us, and the birds will be picking your bones!”

-Tibettruth considers that Greenpeace’s silence on nuclear issues within China to be a serious violation of its own operating objectives and commitments and to be an unprincipled appeasement of the communist government of China.
-Moreover by not opposing and campaigning on such issues Greenpeace is guilty of complicity in the ecological and environmental suffering of Tibetan and Uighur people.
+Tibettruth considers that Greenpeace’s ongoing silence on nuclear issues within China to be a serious violation of its own operating objectives and commitments and an appeasement of the communist government of China.
+Moreover, by not opposing and campaigning on such issues Greenpeace is guilty of complicity in the ecological and environmental suffering of Tibetan and Uighur people.
 While Greenpeace may argue that constructive engagement with China will bring environmental progress, it should not be at the expense of a major issue such as this.
 Nor should the environmental condition of the peoples of Tibet and East Turkestan be ignored in preference for fostering positive relations with the communist Chinese authorities.
 Furthermore there remain serious questions as to the realism of establishing an effective, transparent and independent environmental movement, within what is a draconian and totalitarian system.
-Under China’s authoritarian regime environmentalism is subject to particularly acute state scrutiny.
-See HERE
+Under China’s authoritarian regime environmentalism has for years (and remains so today) been subject to particularly acute state scrutiny.

-Email your concerns to Greenpeace Executive Directors Jennifer Morgan and Bunny McDiarmid via: email@example.com
+Email your concerns to Greenpeace Executive Director Jennifer Morgan via firstname.lastname@example.org

-Or to Greenpeace-China Executive Director, Dr.Mario Damato firstname.lastname@example.org
+Or to Greenpeace East Asia (China) Executive Director, Mr. Sze Pang-cheung email@example.com